El Greco: Technique and style

 The primacy of imagination and intuition over the subjective character of creation was a fundamental principle of El Greco's style.
 El Greco discarded classicist criteria such as measure and proportion.
 He believed that grace is the supreme quest of art, but the painter achieves grace only by managing to solve the most complex problems with ease.

 El Greco regarded color as the most important and the most ungovernable element of painting, and declared that color had primacy over form.
 Francisco Pacheco, a painter and theoretician who visited El Greco in 1611, wrote that the painter liked "the colors crude and unmixed in great blots as a boastful display of his dexterity" and that "he believed in constant repainting and retouching in order to make the broad masses tell flat as in nature".

 Art historian Max Dvořák was the first scholar to connect El Greco's art with Mannerism and Antinaturalism.
 Modern scholars characterize El Greco's theory as "typically Mannerist" and pinpoint its sources in the Neoplatonism of the Renaissance.
 Jonathan Brown believes that El Greco created a sophisticated form of art; according to Nicholas Penny "once in Spain, El Greco was able to create a style of his own—one that disavowed most of the descriptive ambitions of painting".

 In his mature works El Greco demonstrated a characteristic tendency to dramatize rather than to describe.
 The strong spiritual emotion transfers from painting directly to the audience.
 According to Pacheco, El Greco's perturbed, violent and at times seemingly careless-in-execution art was due to a studied effort to acquire a freedom of style.
 El Greco's preference for exceptionally tall and slender figures and elongated compositions, which served both his expressive purposes and aesthetic principles, led him to disregard the laws of nature and elongate his compositions to ever greater extents, particularly when they were destined for altarpieces.
-The anatomy of the human body becomes even more otherworldly in El Greco's mature works; for The Virgin of the Immaculate Conception El Greco asked to lengthen the altarpiece itself by another 1.5 ft "because in this way the form will be perfect and not reduced, which is the worst thing that can happen to a figure".
+The anatomy of the human body becomes even more otherworldly in El Greco's mature works; for The Immaculate Conception (El Greco, Toledo) El Greco asked to lengthen the altarpiece itself by another 1.5 ft "because in this way the form will be perfect and not reduced, which is the worst thing that can happen to a figure".
 A significant innovation of El Greco's mature works is the interweaving between form and space; a reciprocal relationship is developed between the two which completely unifies the painting surface.
 This interweaving would re-emerge three centuries later in the works of Cézanne and Picasso.